 If you know me, you know I am a sucker for Chicken Alfredo.
 The creamy sauce makes it #1 for me.
 You can put that on ANY carb and I’m in heaven.
 You can imagine the joy when Dave told me he was making this for dinner.
 Even the kids were crowded around the Instant Pot checking it out.

-We are continuing our theme of fast meals in the Instant Pot this week!
+We are continuing our theme of fast meals in the Instant Pot this week, and Instant Pot Chicken Alfredo might be one of the fastest.
 It has not been particularly busy this month, but with June Gloom in full effect and not being able to go to a lot of our favorite places because of COVID we have really been feeling like our brains need a break.
 No need to bust out a 60 ingredient recipe.

 We sure hope you enjoy it as well!

 How can you resist linguine in a thick and creamy Alfredo sauce mixed with spinach topped with fresh grape and cherry tomatoes and slices of juicy and flavorful chicken breast.
 Here is a flavor packed hearty family meal everybody loves.

 ~2 Cups Spinach(optional, but it's a nice addition!)

 Sliced Cherry Tomatoes(optional, I used red cherry and yellow grape tomatoes)

 Mix all "rub for chicken" ingredients (Salt, Pepper, Garlic & Onion Powder, and Italian Season)

 Rub both sides of the three chicken breasts (coat well)

 Press Saute on the Instant Pot, when hot, add olive oil